The way you approach selling can make a huge difference to your chances of winning new customers and making sales.

 Find out the customer’s situation

-- Ask questions that uncover problems or dissatisfactions the customer may be experiencing that your solution will address.
+- Ask questions that uncover problems the customer may be experiencing that your solution will address.

-- Then explore the value of finding solutions to those issues, before showing how you can address the issues.
+- Then explore the value of finding solutions to those issues, before showing how you can address them.

 - Try to establish what the customer’s business would be worth to you.